milkha/EPL/README.md

 All the code for generating this report is in the R markdown file "epl.rmd".

-The Stan model is "stan_model.stan".
+The Stan model is in "stan_model.stan".

 The DATA (teams' previous and current performances) are in the DATA folder.